HumanSignal/label-studio/docs/source/guide/ml.md

 After you [connect a model to Label Studio as a machine learning backend](#Add-an-ML-backend-to-Label-Studio) and annotate at least one task, you can start training the model.

+### Classical training approach

+Classical training approach is when you add annotations in your project and then train your model with this batch of annotations.

 You can prompt your model to train in several ways:
 - Manually using the Label Studio UI.
 Click the **Start Training** button on the **Machine Learning** settings for your project.
 - Manually using the API, cURL the API from the command line.
 Specify the ID of the machine learning backend and run the following command: